Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Methods

 \subsection{TNG50 Overview}

-For our analysis, we use TNG50, the highest resolution run of the IllustrisTNG cosmological simulation suite \citep{springel18,pillepich18b,nelson18,marinacci18,naiman18,nelson19b}.
-Here we outline the key features of this simulation and, for more detail, refer to \citet{pillepich19}, \citet{nelson19}, and the TNG method papers \citep{weinberger17,pillepich18}.
+For our analysis, we use TNG50, the highest-resolution run of the IllustrisTNG cosmological simulation suite \citep{springel18,pillepich18b,nelson18,marinacci18,naiman18,nelson19b}.
+Here we outline the key features of this simulation; for more detail, refer to \citet{pillepich19}, \citet{nelson19}, and the TNG method papers \citep{weinberger17,pillepich18}.

-The simulation was carried out using a quasi-Lagrangian $N$-body and magnetohydrodynamic (MHD) code Arepo \citep{arepo}.
-The code employs an unstructured moving mesh based on Voronoi tessellation of the simulation domain with a second-order accurate unsplit Godunov-type method for hydrodynamic flux computation, eight-wave Powell cleaning scheme to handle ideal MHD \citep{pakmor11,pakmor13}, and a tree-particle-mesh method to solve the Poisson equation for the gravitational potential.
+The simulation was carried out using the quasi-Lagrangian $N$-body and magnetohydrodynamic (MHD) code Arepo \citep{arepo}.
+The code employs an unstructured moving mesh based on Voronoi tessellation of the simulation domain with a second-order-accurate unsplit Godunov-type method for hydrodynamic flux computation, an eight-wave Powell cleaning scheme to handle ideal MHD \citep{pakmor11,pakmor13}, and a tree-particle-mesh method to solve the Poisson equation for the gravitational potential.